JuliaMolSim/Molly.jl/README.md

 It can also read in pre-computed Gromacs topology and coordinate files with the OPLS-AA forcefield and run MD on proteins with given parameters.
 In theory it can do this for any regular protein, but in practice this is untested.
 Implemented features include:
-- Interface to allow definition of new forces, thermostats etc.
+- Interface to allow definition of new forces, thermostats, loggers etc.
-- Non-bonded interactions - Lennard-Jones Van der Waals/repulsion force, electrostatic Coulomb potential.
+- Non-bonded interactions - Lennard-Jones Van der Waals/repulsion force, electrostatic Coulomb potential, gravitational potential, soft sphere potential.
 - Bonded interactions - covalent bonds, bond angles, torsion angles.
 - Andersen thermostat.
 - Velocity Verlet and velocity-free Verlet integration.